 In 1976, President Gerald Ford officially recognized Black History Month, noting that it was time to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”

-The purpose of Black History Month is to share, celebrate, and understand the impact of African American’s life history, achievements, heritage, and culture.
+The purpose of Black History Month is to share, celebrate, and understand the impact of black culture, history, achievements, and heritage.

 A Black History Month campaign that missed the mark: Barnes & Noble

 The most cited Black History Month ads that just didn’t cut it was Barnes & Noble.
 Barnes & Noble launched a campaign featuring reimagined book covers with African American characters, including Moby Dick, The Wizard of Oz, and Peter Pan.

 However, backlash swiftly ensued once the campaign went public.
 The overwhelming sentiment was that celebrating Black history was not achieved by featuring the books of white authors with Black faces on the covers.
 There are an abundance of Black authors that Barnes & Noble could have spotlighted and driven success to, but by not doing so, they missed the opportunity to build relationships and support their diverse community.

 Barnes & Noble missed the mark on the campaign because it failed to advance the intended mission of Black History Month: the history, role, and accomplishments of Black Americans in U.S. history and culture.

 Example of great Black History Month marketing campaign: Target

 Target, on the other hand, nailed it with their Black History Month campaign by highlighting a collection of books by Black authors, featuring stories of Black characters, and other products that were designed by Black creators.
 On Target’s website, they explained their thought process for celebrating: